atreyasha/dotfiles/develop.md

     2.  **TODO** reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line

-    3.  **TODO** clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> synchronize repos between elpy layers and spacemacs-elpy repository
+    3.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> use consistent naming practices

-    4.  **TODO** consider using different configs for remote and local shells -\> perhaps section them into core, personal etc.
+    4.  consider using different configs for remote and local shells -\> perhaps section them into core, personal etc.

     5.  make all audio channels muted at boot (now only main channel is muted)